-The compute\n function must load the normalized nodal noise current correlation parameters (Siemens, normalized to FOUR\K\TO) into the passed nCor array at frequency omega radians/sec and the element admittance parameters, yPar.
+The compute\n function is used by linear model noise analyis.
+It must load the normalized nodal noise current correlation parameters (Siemens, normalized to FOUR\K\TO) into the passed nCor array at frequency omega radians/sec and the element admittance parameters, yPar.
 It can call ee\compute\n (described later) to make use of another element's admittance and noise correlation matrices.